Firere/motion/docs/blog/2024-09-01-migration-v2.md

 ### `easingFunction`

-These are the simplest to migrate: simply replace `easingFunction` with `ease`.
+These are the easiest to migrate: simply replace `easingFunction` with `ease`.

 ```ts
 const transition: Transition = {